ritual-net/infernet-router/README.md

 ## Setup

 There are two ways the router can discover IPs of nodes to route to:
-  1. A list of pre-specified IP addresses
+  1. A list of pre-specified hostnames / IP addresses.
-  2. A list of live nodes discovered via API requests to the [Node Explorer](https://github.com/ritual-net/infernet-node-explorer) backend.
+  2. A list of live nodes discovered via API requests to the [Node Explorer](https://github.com/ritual-net/infernet-node-explorer) backend, which interfaces with the centralized metric sender.

-### Pre-specified IPs
+### Pre-specified hosts

-Manually specifying IPs for the router to check is useful because:
+Manually specifying hostnames / IPs for the router to check is useful because:

 1. You can control the subset of nodes you route to.
 2. You can specify private, undiscoverable, or firewalled IPs that the router has priviledged access to.
 3. You might not need, want, or be able to connect to a Node Explorer backend for live node discovery.

-**To enable:** All that's required is an `ips.txt` file, which is a newline-separated list of Infernet node hostnames.
-Those could be in the form of `ip_address:port`, or a full url.
+**To enable:** All that's required is an `ips.txt` file, which is a newline-separated list of Infernet node addresses.
+Those could be in the form of `ip_address:port`, or a human-readable hostname.
 See [example file](./ips.txt.example).

 ```bash
 # Copy example file